Alex Kidd in the Enchanted Castle

 Although Alex Kidd started out as a platformer just like Mario he dabbled in other genres.
 The only straight platformer was Alex Kidd in Miracle World, a legitimately great game that deserved direct sequels.
 Further titles explored racing, action, and even a point and click style adventure.
 Alex Kidd in the Enchanted Castle was a return to its root but is a step back from its predecessor.
 With sloppy controls, shorter length, and average graphics this one is best left forgotten.

-Despite all the new features the controls still have not been tightened up.
+Despite all the new features the controls are still not tight.
 If anything, they are even worse.
 Alex Kidd slides around like he is on roller skates and it is annoying.
-Look, I’m not asking for my platforming heroes to move with the grace of Prince of Persia.
+Look, I am not asking for my platforming heroes to move with the grace of Prince of Persia.
 But they should be better than this.
-You at least maintain control of him, even while airborne, so some of the frustration can be averted.
+You at least maintain control of him, even while airborne, so some of the frustration is manageable.
 But it does lead to some cheap deaths.
 It goes hand in hand with that fucking useless jump kick and the wonky hit detection.

 The sole exception is the final castle, which is long and has numerous inventive platforming challenges.
 Here almost every room has a subtle trick to it to pass.
 Some of these are deviously clever and reward you for figuring it out.
 I would have loved to have seen even a fraction of this level’s creativity spread throughout the rest of the game.
 It might have been decent then.

 With its less than stellar controls you would expect Alex Kidd in the Enchanted Castle to be difficult.
 But that is not the case.
 In fact, the game is incredibly easy.
 You can build up an inventory of items relatively quickly which makes the game simple, especially the force bracelet.
 Extra lives are not hard to find and you will need them for the games of jankenpon.
-These are the only areas I lost lives consistently in as they are a bit random.
-That being said, most will finish this in less than thirty minutes and never touch it again.
+These are the only areas I would consistently die as they are a bit random.
+Still, most will finish this in less than thirty minutes and never touch it again.

 In Closing

 Alex Kidd in the Enchanted Castle is an average game in a mediocre series.
 I may have thought fondly of the series once but it has not held up.
 There is a reason Sega does the bare minimum to remind everyone Alex Kidd exists.
-Do yourself a favor and forget this game exists.
+Do yourself a favor and forget about this game.

 Leave a Reply